Most Wanted! Tamiko Jones – Can’t Live Without Your Love (Polydor)

 A Jazz and Soul singer, Tamiko Jones made a transient foray into Disco back in 1979.
 A one off under the form of the memorable ‘Can’t Live Without Your Love’.
 And what a blast!
 A stellar track which she produced herself.
 With writing and production work by the likes of Randy Muller (Brass Construction, Skyy)

-Hard to not make some connection with Harry Thumann‘s infectiously synth driven ‘Underwater’.
-Would have been cool to have more of these.
+Hard to not make some connection with Harry Thumann‘s infectiously synth driven ‘Underwater’ as a matter of fact.
+Meanwhile it would have been cool to have more of these.
 Don’t you think?

 – Born in Kyle, WG of Japanase, Cherokee and British ancestry, Tamiko Jones first established herself as a Jazz singer.
 She’s most likely remembered for sharing the duties with famous flautist Herbie Mann on the 1967 releeased ‘A Mann & A Woman’ album.
 She then would record several duets with Soul singer Solomon Burke on his album ‘I’ll Be Anything For You’ the following year.